Understanding Social Business: A New Paradigm in the Global Economy

 European Union has committed over €2.5 billion to support social enterprises as part of its broader economic strategy,

-recognizing their potential to drive innovation and social change. - Capacity Building: Governments can invest in capacity-building initiatives that provide social
+• Capacity Building: Governments can invest in capacity-building initiatives that provide social

 entrepreneurs with the necessary skills and resources to succeed.
 This can include training programs and access to